 Interestingly, I’ve heard from several caravan owners who have big vans that tower over the top of their 4WD, that by adding a small boat on the roof racks fuel economy improves substantially.
 I reckon that’s a major win; take your boat with you and get better fuel economy!

-On our Dmax, the Bull Motor body canopy sits about 200mm taller than the roof, and I know it hurts the fuel economy, badly.
+On our Dmax, the Bull Motor bodies canopy sits about 200mm taller than the roof, and I know it hurts the fuel economy, badly.
 To make things worse, it also sits proud of the vehicle in width.
+This is one of the many things to look at when buying a 4WD Ute Canopy.

 It doesn’t matter what vehicle you are driving, if you are going into opposing winds, you are going to use a LOT more fuel.
 I used to find it very intriguing watching the Exhaust Gas Temperature gauge on our 80 Series Land Cruiser.
 At 110km/h it would usually sit around 300 – 330 degrees.
 However, every now and again (often near the coast) it would stay around 380 – 400 degrees.